ctphoenix/Python-Course-Material/chapter9.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:5caa334a5f
 ## Exercise 6

-It appears that the variables `budget`, `popularity`, `vote_count`, and `revenue` are all right-skewed.
+It appears that the variables `budget`, `popularity`, `runtime`, `vote_count`, and `revenue` are all right-skewed.
 In this exercise, we will transform these variables to eliminate this skewness.
 Specifically, we will use the `np.log10()` method.
 Because some of these variable values are exactly 0, we will add a small positive value to each to ensure it is defined.
 (Note that for any base, log(0) is negative infinity!)

 *** =instructions
 - For each above-mentioned variable in `df`, transform value `x` into `np.log10(1+x)`.